Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/collection.md

 			<td><strong>/clone</strong></td>
 			<td>
 				If you specify this option, the original collection database will be attached as a clone in SQL Server, and this database will be attached to TFS.
-This option is primarily used as part of splitting a team project collection.
+This option is primarily used as part of splitting a project collection.
 			</td>
 		</tr>
 	</tbody>